 According to Merck spokesperson Lainie Keller, “Nothing is more important to Merck than the safety of our medicines and vaccines and the people who use them.”
 Perhaps that’s how Merck felt about the people who died from taking Vioxx, too.

 If you or someone you love has been hurt by a prescription medication, you may have a strong personal injury claim.
-For a free consultation, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online.
+For a free consultation, call the class action attorneys at the offices of Reiff Law Firm at (215) 709-6940, or contact us online.